bablokb/circuitpython-vameter/README.md

 The mini-oled with 128x64 pixels is in the middle, on the right is a MPR121-based keypad with 12 keys.
 A template for the key-mapping is in `doc/keypad-template.png` and `doc/keypad-template.odg`.
-The latter also has a version for horizontal orientation but in this case you have to change the mapping code in `src/lib/Touchpad.py` as well.
+The latter also has a version for horizontal orientation.

 The INA219-breakout has two pins (next to the I2C-interface) and a screw-terminal for attachement of the power-source (V+) and the load (V-).